-Some of you may remember a few years ago that I discovered the brining — soaking beans in salt water as opposed to water — method of cooking beans.
+A few years ago I discovered the brining method — soaking beans in salt water as opposed to water — for cooking beans.
 I’ve never looked back.
-I wrote about it in this post for Marcella Hazan’s Stewy White Beans, but I thought the bean brining-and-cooking method could use its own post for simplicity.
+I wrote about it in this post for Marcella Hazan’s Stewy White Beans, and I’ve outlined the steps in more details below.

 Recipe is below, but here’s a visual step-by-step guide: